More than 15 years of experience in international dispute resolution

 I worked in the International Arbitration and Public International Law Group of a leading international law firm.
 I also assisted Professeur Alain Pellet, a leading public international lawyer.

 I have published extensively in leading journals and edited collective books on numerous topics of public international law, European law and international dispute settlement.
-I teach international law and European law at the Université Paris Nanterre.
+I teach international law, investment law and arbitration, and European law in different Master programs at the Université d’Angers, the Université Paris Nanterre, and the Université Toulouse I Capitole.

 Working with Daniel is always a great pleasure.
 Professionally, he is a lawyer that one can trust — his assessment of factual situations, legal grounds and predicting winning possibilities are honest and based on convincing arguments.
 Personally, he is fun, open and reliable.